Michael Klipsch was appointed to the Purdue Board of Trustees by Governor Mike Pence on May 11, 2015.

 Mr. Klipsch held a wide variety of executive positions including President, Chief Operating Officer and Chief Counsel.
 Beyond his role of managing all legal affairs, strategic partnerships and manufacturing during his entire tenure at the company, his major contributions included creating a global supply chain capability to manage sourcing and sales to over 40 countries.
 Further launching the Klipsch brand into the headphone market in 2007, he helped position the company as one of today's leading headphone manufacturers, building on the Indianapolis-based company's legacy of excellence.

-After selling Klipsch Group in 2011 to a public company, Mr. Klipsch departed the company late 2015 to pursue new entrepreneurial opportunities including development of state of the art sports facilities with the first being the Grand Park Fieldhouse in Westfield, Indiana to open in 2016, investments in multi-family housing communities and other strategic private equity investments.
+After selling Klipsch Group in 2011 to a public company, Mr. Klipsch departed the company late 2015 to pursue new entrepreneurial opportunities including development of state of the art sports facilities with the first being the Grand Park Fieldhouse in Westfield, Indiana, investments in multi-family housing communities and other strategic private equity investments.

 He began his career at the law firm of Bingham Summers Welsh and Spilman (now Bingham Greenebaum Doll LLP) achieving partnership.
 His nine years of law practice focused on complex business transactions, debt/equity offerings, business reorganizations, and international law.
 After his time at Bingham Summers he worked at Klipsch Lanham & Associates which managed a wide variety of portfolio companies including Shane Co.
 Jewelers, Overhead Door Company franchises in Indianapolis and Cincinnati, National Guest Homes, and Hospital Affiliates Development Corporation.
 Mr. Klipsch was Chief Counsel and held a variety of other executive positions at Klipsch Lanham and each of its portfolio companies.